Seven ways Messianic Jews fulfill the “Irrevocable Call” of Romans 11:29

 Feelings over Theology

-For those who oppose number three, which is our position, their opposition is almost always rooted in hurt feelings, misunderstanding, or jealousy of God’s amazing love for the Gentiles, not theology.
-Indeed, many people who have come to the conclusion that replacement theology is correct (that the church replaces Israel and receives all her promises—while Israel is stuck with the curses), got there because they were bothered by how much the Bible speaks of Israel.
+For those who oppose number three, which is our position, their opposition is almost always rooted in hurt feelings or not understanding God’s equal love for the Gentiles, not theology.
+Indeed, many people who have concluded that replacement theology is correct (that the church replaces Israel and receives all her promises—while Israel is stuck with the curses), got there because they were bothered by how much the Bible speaks of Israel.
 The idea that they are Israel is great news and makes them feel better—even if it is bad theology.

-Non-Jewish believers sometimes read about God’s central role for Israel and feel left out.
-However, that central role is the foundation of God’s plan to save the Gentiles; it leads to the salvation and fullness of the nations (Rom.
-11:25)—so they should not at all feel left out.
-God is building His “household” from every nation on earth.
+The central role that God gave to Abraham is the foundation of God’s plan to save the Gentiles; it leads to the salvation and fullness of the nations (Rom.
+11:25)—so non-Jewish believers should not at all feel left out.
+God is building His “household” (Eph.
+2:19) from every nation on earth.
 The primary reason that God called one nation, was to reach the whole world with the gospel.

 “It is too small a thing for you to be my servant to restore the tribes of Jacob and bring back those of Israel I have kept.
 I will also make you a light for the Gentiles, that my salvation may reach to the ends of the earth.”
 (Is.
 49:6)